datastax/nodejs-driver/doc/features/batch/README.md

 By preparing your queries, you will get the best performance and your JavaScript parameters correctly mapped to Cassandra types.
 The driver will prepare each query once on each host and execute the batch every time with the different parameters provided.

+Note that Cassandra batches are not suitable for bulk loading, there are dedicated tools for that.
+Batches allow you to group related updates in a single request, so keep the batch size small (in the order of tens).
+Starting from Cassandra version 2.0.8, the server issues a warning if the batch size is greater than 5K.